Hoyasumii/avengers-endgame/README.md

 CAROL DANVERS: I know people who might.

 NEBULA: [Standing behind Carol] Don't bother.
 I can tell you where Thanos is.
 Thanos spent a long time trying to perfect me.
-And when he worked, he talked about his gre
+And when he worked, he talked about his grea